replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

    * An existing namespace and an RBAC binding that permits the user of the kubectl command-line tool to create workloads, ClusterRoles, and ClusterRoleBindings.
    * cluster-admin permissions to create namespaces and assign RBAC roles across the cluster.

    If the `requireMinimalRBACPrivileges` property is set to `true` in the Application custom resource manifest, or if the `supportMinimalRBACPrivileges` property is set to `true` in the Application custom resource manifest and the `--use-minimal-rbac` flag is passed to the `kots install` command, the app manager does not require the ability to create ClusterRoles and ClusterRoleBindings and uses a namespace-scoped Role and RoleBinding instead.
-For more information about the Application custom resource, see [Application](../reference/custom-resource-application) in _Custom resources_.
+For more information about the Application custom resource, see [Application](../reference/custom-resource-application) in _Custom Resources_.

 :::note
 Root access on nodes or workstations is *not* required to install an application on an existing cluster.
 :::

-### Kubernetes Installer Requirements
+### Embedded Cluster Requirements

-To install the admin console on a cluster created by the Replicated Kubernetes installer, your environment must meet the following requirements:
+To install the admin console on an embedded cluster created by the Replicated Kubernetes installer, your environment must meet the following requirements:

 * 4 CPUs or equivalent per machine.
-* 8 GB of RAM per machine.
+* 8GB of RAM per machine.
-* 40 GB of Disk Space per machine.
+* 40GB of disk space per machine.
   :::note
-  10GB of the total 40GB should be available to `/var/lib/rook`.
+  10GB of the total 40GB must be available to `/var/lib/rook`.
 For more information see [Rook Add-On](https://kurl.sh/docs/add-ons/rook) in the kURL documentation.
   :::

 * TCP ports 2379, 2380, 6443, 6783, 10250, 10251 and 10252 open between cluster nodes.
 * UDP ports 6783 and 6784 open between cluster nodes.
-* The Replicated Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
+* The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
 You must meet the additional requirements of the kURL project to use the Kubernetes installer.
 See [System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements) in the kURL open source documentation.
 * Root access is required.